imhsv/Beijing-Air-Pollution/README.md

 > PM2.5 needs to be predicted for the test set

 # Analysis and Model Evaluation
- Its all work done in notebooks.
+ Its all works done in notebooks.
  [Data Science](https://github.com/imhsv/Beijing-Air-Pollution/blob/main/Untitled.ipynb)